tSynsth/ts-wp-plugin-template/README.md

 4. In readme file

 ****

-####After done with all the folder data and name, try to activate the plugin to test your plugin
+####Follow up after configuration
-there are already two ready shortcode inside you can use:
+After done with all the folder data and name, try to activate the plugin to test your plugin there are two sample shortcodes that can be used to make sure your configuration is working:
 1. ts_ptshortcode: simple shortcode to input $content | [ts_ptshortcode] [/ts_ptshortcode]
 2. ts_ptshortcodeajax: shortcode with ajax | [ts_ptshortcodeajax] [/ts_ptshortcodeajax]
 ****